 Executive Chairman of the Board and Chief Executive Officer, AEO, Inc.

 As Executive Chairman of the Board and Chief Executive Officer of American Eagle Outfitters, Jay has led AEO through decades of evolution since 1992.
 He and his father, Jerome Schottenstein, are responsible for forging the path that led AEO from its first signature denim line in 1997 to well over $1 billion in annual jeans sales – and the #1 jeans brand in its demographic and #1 for women across all ages.
-Jay always envisioned a successful future for the company and built a strong foundation for AEO to grow into its current role as a leader in specialty apparel.
+As an American entrepreneur, Jay always envisioned a successful future for the company and built a strong foundation for AEO to grow into its current role as a leader in specialty apparel.
 His expertise in merchandising, operations, retail, real estate, brand building, and team management have guided AEO from a single brand company to a multi-brand $4+ billion global specialty retailer.
 AEO has consistently led the industry with financial health, strong cash flow and profitable growth.
 The rising Aerie brand is today’s most exciting and fastest growing retail brand, and American Eagle is the most consistent, powerful youth brand in the market.
-Throughout the years, Jay has effortlessly led AEO through store expansions and built the company’s digital business and omni-capabilities to be best in class.
+Throughout the years, Jay has led AEO through store expansions and built the company’s digital business and omni-capabilities to be best in class.
 He has played an instrumental role in the development of noteworthy brand campaigns, such as #AEJeans and #AerieREAL.
 Under Jay’s leadership, AEO supports its communities and donates regularly to numerous causes through the AEO foundation with an endowment of $10 million.
 The company supports mental health, anti-bias and educational initiatives through organizations like the Anti-Defamation League and The Pittsburgh Promise.

 “AEO’s purpose is to show the world there is REAL power in the optimism of youth.
 This strong north star, along with our core values – People, Passion, Innovation, Integrity, and Teamwork – have served as solid and steady foundations.
 We take our responsibility as a corporate citizen very seriously.“